vedanova/vedanova.github.io/_posts/2014-06-19-using-object-with-crate-in-rails.markdown

 #### Migrations support for objects

-In the migrations you can create an object and specify the object schema behaviour (strict|dynamic|ignored) and it's schema.
+In the migrations you can create an object and specify the object schema behaviour, either strict, dynamic or ignored and it's schema.

     t.object :address, object_schema_behaviour: :strict,
                        object_schema: {street: :string, city: :string, phones: {array: :string}, zip: :integer}